mlou1/icc2016/README.md

 #My Notes:

-I join my notes with Table of Contents from the ICC2016.
+I joined my notes with Table of Contents from the ICC2016.
 I wrote the code using Python in Windows 10 HP laptop CPU AMD A4-6210 RAM 8 GB, however I tested using Cloud9 and it worked fine.
 Below here are the requirements to run the code: